aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 - [Json.NET (9.0.1 or later)](https://www.nuget.org/packages/Newtonsoft.Json/)
 - [Aspose.Storage-Cloud (1.0.10 or later)] (https://www.nuget.org/packages/Aspose.Storage-Cloud/)

 ## Roadmap

 Known issues that we are set to fix soon:
-* Translate & conversion 'put' methods of Python version of SDK - will be fixed in the next versions.
 * Get supported language pairs - issue of Aspose.HTML.Cloud; will be fixed in the next versions.

 In the upcoming releases, we are set to implement a number of new features:
-* Add more language pairs to translate: German-to-English, Russian-to-English, French-to-English and some others.
+* Add more language pairs to translate: French-to-English, English-to-Japanese, Japanese-to-English and some others.
 * Improve quality of translation.
-* Translation feature of texts on `*.jpg, *.png, *.tiff` etc. files.

 ## Resources